openedx/docs.openedx.org/source/developers/quickstarts/setup_a_backend_dev_environment.rst

 .. image:: /_images/developers_quickstart_first_pr/learner_dashboard_before.png
    :alt: Learner Dashboard page without any of our changes.

-As an exercise, we're going to make a small edit to the top of this page.
-This is not a change that we'd really merge, but it will demonstrate the steps we'd have to go through to make a real change.
+As an exercise, you're going to make a small edit to the top of this page.
+This is not a change that will be merged upstream, but it will demonstrate the steps you will have to go through to make a real change.

 Edit the Template
 =================